Bill passed November, 2022 | Research conducted July-September 2025

 The Affordability Crisis

-There is a systemic mismatch between what services cost and what most people can afford, which drives users underground
+There is a systemic mismatch between what services cost and what most people can afford, which drives users underground.

 The Training Barrier

-High costs to enter the regulated system are keeping experienced practitioners underground, limiting the workforce
+High costs to enter the regulated system are keeping experienced practitioners underground, limiting the workforce.

 The Awareness Problem

-Despite growing interest, most potential users don't know how to access services
+Despite growing interest, most potential users don't know how to access services.

 The Data Risk

-Without immediate action, invaluable outcome data from thousands of real-world sessions could be lost — along with a chance to gather evidence about psychedelic outcomes that could inform psychedelic programs around the world
+Without immediate action, invaluable outcome data from thousands of real-world sessions could be lost — along with a chance to gather evidence about psychedelic outcomes that could inform psychedelic programs around the world.

-Price of Psilocybin Services is >2x What Consumers Say is “Too Expensive”
+The Price of Psilocybin Services is >2x What Consumers Say is “Too Expensive”

 Affordable options are critical, however: